Balance Sheet Formats

 A balance sheet represents a snapshot of an organization’s assets, liabilities, and shareholders’ equity at any particular point of time.
 An income statement talks about the company’s revenue and expenses during a specific period.

-The vertical balance sheet is the new balance sheet format per the Companies Act 2013.
+The vertical balance sheet format is the new balance sheet format as per the Companies Act 2013.
 It lists the equities and liabilities on the top, followed by the assets at the bottom.
 The new form is mandatorily applicable to all companies except insurance, banking, and electricity companies.

 What are the essential terms used in a balance sheet?